codeclimate/codeclimate-rubocop/config/contents/style/class_methods.md

-This cop checks for uses of the class/module name instead of self, when defining class/module methods.
+Checks for uses of the class/module name instead of self, when defining class/module methods.

 ### Example: